stashauke/mathstas/storage/content/activities.md

 - The **USA Junior Mathematical Olympiad (USAJMO)** and **USA Mathematical Olympiad (USAMO)** are both held annually in the United States.
 The former is targeted at students in grades 10 and below.
 The format of both is a two-day contest, with each day featuring three complex and challenging mathematical problems.
 A strong performance in the USAMO often opens doors to further mathematical training through the Mathematical Olympiad Program (MOP).
 Remarkable achievers from the USAMO are selected to represent the United States at the International Mathematical Olympiad (IMO), showcasing the country's mathematical excellence on a global stage.

+*In middle school I took part in OMJ (which is the Polish Junior Math Olympiad), I scored 5th and 1st in the country respectively.
+As a reward I was offered to take part in various training camps and international competitions in Slovakia and Czech Republic.
+My achievements was the result of work put in during extracurricular math classes and tutoring lessons.

+In my last grade of middle school I already took part in OM (which is the Polish Senior Math Olympiad), I became a finalist (around top 100 students of the country) which allowed me to apply to any University in the country and get accepted without admission.
+So I did that.
+I started Highschool in September and attending Warsaw University in October.
+During my Highscool I carried on participating in OM (Senior Math Olympiad), reaching the title of Laureate three times (around top 25 students) due to those results I was chosen to represent Poland in St Petersburg and Hanoi Vietnam.
+In my last grade of highschool I ranked 10th in the country and therefore was invited to the IMO TST (Team Selection Test) where contestants competed for the chance to represent Poland on the International Mathematical Olympiad.
+I didn't make the cut as in those times competition in Poland was extremely high, scoring in top 10 countries in the world three times in a row (10th, 6th, 9th)*

 # Research projects

 To undertake a research project you have to unleash your true unlimited creativity, a paper has to be written on a subject not studied before, not only do you have to solve a hard problem, but you have to find one first!
 Once accepted a poster or a presentation will be necessary for the finals.